damien-dupre/dcu-r-tutorials/slides/slide_03_04.md

 # Labels (easy way)

-Now, let’s capitalize the x and y axis labels and add a main title to the figure.
+Now, let’s capitalise the x and y axis labels and add a main title to the figure.
 Ggplot has a layer called `labs()` in order to change the name of the axis labels very quickly. `labs()` has at least 3 arguments for us: x, y and title.

 ```r
 ggplot(gapminder) +